 In theory, career personality tests reveal the hidden potential within you that you may not have realized was there.
 The goal: discover the best career for you.

-Like most things in life, the value of these types of personality tests will vary greatly from person to person.
+Like most things in life, the value of career personality tests will vary greatly from person to person.
 Some may find them to be valuable.
 Others won’t.

-Here is the key: don’t automatically assume that your test results are set in stone or stand as some divine calling that must be achieved.
-The fact is for many of us, these tests don’t truly prove much of anything, and there are two primary reasons why.
+Here is the key: don’t automatically assume that your career personality test results are set in stone or stand as some divine calling that must be achieved.
+The fact is for many of us, career personality tests don’t truly prove much of anything, and there are two primary reasons why.

-There are two big problems with these tests, and if you’re like most people, you probably don’t realize that these problems are happening.
+There are two big problems with career personality tests, and if you’re like most people, you probably don’t realize that these problems are happening.
 I certainly didn’t.

 First, these tests aren’t equipped with artificial intelligence.
 They have no capacity to read you.
 For example, if you’re having a bad day or dealing with stress, those emotions influence your answers.
 Of course, the test can’t possibly account for those stresses in your life.